-- 3. analyse and interpret alternate visual language and expression in artworks to explore new viewpoints through a contemporary context - 6. experiment with familiar or alternate media, and ideas relevant to the focus and informed by research of contemporary art practice
+- 3. analyse and interpret alternate visual language and expression in artworks to explore new viewpoints through a contemporary context - 6. experiment with familiar or alternate media and ideas relevant to the focus and informed by research of contemporary art practice

-The student work has the following characteristics: Marks analysis and interpretation of the impact of context and diverse aesthetic influences that inform practice experimentation and exploitation using innovative approaches that capitalise on new knowledge and understanding 5-6 analysis and interpretation of literal and non-literal meaning in artworks experimentation using insights gained through research, and exploration of diverse processes 3-4 analysis and interpretation of alternate visual language and expression in artworks that explore new viewpoints through a contemporary context experimentation with familiar or alternate media, and ideas relevant to the focus and informed by research of contemporary art practice 2 description of features and meaning in artwork of self or others experimentation with media and/or ideas 1 does not satisfy any of the descriptors above.
+The student work has the following characteristics: Marks analysis and interpretation of the impact of context and diverse aesthetic influences that inform practice experimentation and exploitation using innovative approaches that capitalise on new knowledge and understanding relevant to the inquiry 6-7 analysis and interpretation of literal and non-literal meaning in artworks experimentation using insights gained through research, and exploration of diverse processes 4-5 analysis and interpretation of alternate visual language and expression in artworks that explore new viewpoints through a contemporary context experimentation with familiar or alternate media and ideas relevant to the focus and informed by research of contemporary art practice 3 interpretation of features and meaning to form visual responses experimentation with media and ideas relevant to the focus 2 uses visual language to form visual responses experimentation with media and ideas 1 does not satisfy any of the descriptors above.
 0